 If you have been in an accident and have an open claim with ICBC, and have either a claim number, or are already working with a lawyer, you are most likely eligible for Part 7 psychological support funding for counselling therapy.
-We have worked with almost 500 ICBC cases, and have fought for our clients to receive the necessary support required to bring them back to where they were before their accidents.
+We have worked with almost 1000 ICBC cases, and have fought for our clients to receive the necessary support required to bring them back to where they were before their accidents.
 Our clinic does not charge any user fees for our services, so there would not be any upfront cost to you.

 To find out more, call 778-288-8361, or email email@example.com and we will find you the counsellor that will meet your needs.

 When ICBC was created in the early 1970’s by the then NDP government, the basic ICBC insurance coverage, which had to be purchased by every motorist in B. C., included coverage for medical, rehabilitation, death and wage loss benefits.

 The amount of this coverage was far greater than what had been available under the previous private insurance scheme.These benefits were available regardless of whose fault an accident was – hence the label No-Fault Benefits.

 The actual coverage for these benefits is set out in Part 7 of the Regulations to the Insurance (Motor Vehicle) Act, hence the label Part 7 Benefits.

 Since the inception of ICBC, the amount of the Part 7 coverage has been increased and currently is set at a maximum of $150,000; for a passenger in a taxi or in a commercial bus, the limit is higher.

 As will be described later in this guide, the amount of the total coverage can actually exceed $150,000.
 This $150,000 is in addition to the coverage provided by the BC Hospital Plan for hospital treatment and in addition to the coverage provided by the Medical Services Plan for medical treatment.